Antje von Dewitz

 Antje von Dewitz (born 18 September 1972 in Ebingen) is a German entrepreneur.
 She is the managing director of the company VAUDE, a producer of mountain sports equipment based in Tettnang.
-She holds 46% of the company's shares.

 Family and early life

-Antje von Dewitz grew up in Untereisenbach near Tettnang.
+Von Dewitz grew up near Tettnang.
 She is the second of the three daughters of Albrecht von Dewitz who founded the family business VAUDE in 1974.
 The family is a branch of the originally Mecklenburg-Pomeranian aristocratic family von Dewitz.

-Antje spent one of her final school years in Chattanooga, Tennessee, as part of an exchange program.
+Von Dewitz spent one of her final school years in Chattanooga, Tennessee, as part of an exchange program.
 While there, she attended Baylor School.

-Antje von Dewitz lives in Tettnang with her partner and their four children.
+She lives in Tettnang with her partner and their four children.

 Studies and career

+Von Dewitz studied languages, economics and cultural studies at the University of Passau where she graduated in 1998.
+Between 2002 and 2005, she was also employed as a research assistant at the University of Stuttgart-Hohenheim, where she wrote a dissertation titled High-performance employment relationships in medium-sized companies.
+She completed her doctorate in 2005.

-Von Dewitz studied economics and cultural studies at the University of Passau.
-She graduated in 1998.
-During her studies, Dewitz rather wanted to work in the field of environmental protection and had initially not planned to enter the company of her father.
-Since 1998, when she was first employed by VAUDE as an intern, she built up the Bags and Travel Bag area.
+During her studies, von Dewitz wanted to work in the field of environmental protection and had initially not planned to enter her father's company.
+When she first joined VAUDE in 1998, she built up the Bags and Travel Luggage division.
 From 2000 to 2002, she was responsible for public relations, and in 2005 she took over the entire marketing management.

-During the period from 2002 to 2005, she was also partly employed as a research assistant at the University of Stuttgart-Hohenheim, where she wrote a dissertation titled High-performance employment relationships in medium-sized companies.
-She completed her doctorate in 2005.
-In 2009 Albrecht von Dewitz handed over the management to her.
+In 2009, Albrecht von Dewitz handed over the management to her.

-Since then, Dewitz has increasingly been setting up more and more processes in the company on criteria of sustainability and environmental compatibility.
-This should also be done along the whole value-added chain, that is throughout the logistics chain and in the case of subcontractors abroad.
+Since then, von Dewitz has increasingly set up the company's processes in line with sustainability and environmental responsibility.
+This includes the value chain, such as product logistics and international suppliers.
+Under her leadership, the company has expanded the use of recycled and natural materials and added environmental and social standards in its operations.
+As a result, production at the company’s Tettnang site has been carbon-neutral since 2012.